singhaniasnigdha/Interactive-Lab-Hub/Lab 4/README.md

 * **Bigger Screen** - The words coded/encoded using Morse had to be restricted to a few letters due the dimension constraints of the screen, which is less than 3cm in length.
 It would have been interesting to explore coding/encoding sentences.

 Some things I wanted to add:
 * Light and Sound to convey the Morse Code, instead of characters.
 However, this device is presented as a starter to those who wish to learn to read and deciper Morse Code.
+The code does support sound but there was no speaker available to try it out with.